 Satan’s goal has always been to unite the inhabitants of the earth in rebellion against God.
 The Satanist priest claimed that accepting the theory of evolution made a person a de facto member of Satan’s kingdom.
 I am convinced that Satan is overly optimistic about the extent of his kingdom, and that not all the people he claims as his really are (see Ellen White’s comments on the death of Moses, for example).
 God is merciful and we must never assume that He has given up on a person or does not have a plan for his or her life.
 Nevertheless, the worldview that accompanies evolution makes some unequivocal claims: God did not create the world in six days, and the creation was not perfect, so the Spirit of God, who inspired the Bible, is a liar.
 Thus, human reason must be above the clear word of Scripture.

 Once human reason is elevated to the place of highest authority in the universe, the consequences described by Jerry Coyne become inescapable.
 Bereft of any absolute authority, any arbiter of reality, we are forced to pull ourselves up by our own bootstraps and live a life that has only the feeble, relative meaning we are able to imagine on our own.
-Our end becomes one of vast nothingness, the epitome of futility.
+Our end becomes one of vast nothingness.

-The theory of evolution also strips the SDA church of its mission and message, minimizing the fall and the hideousness of sin, removing the rationale for remembering the memorial of creation, making Jesus’ ministry on this earth of no effect by the outlawing of miracles (such as the resurrection), and ultimately casting doubt on God’s ability to recreate a new, perfect earth.
+The theory of evolution also strips the SDA church of its mission and message, minimizing the consequences of humanity's fall into sin, removing the rationale for remembering the Sabbath day as a memorial of creation, making Jesus’ ministry on this earth of no effect by the outlawing of miracles (such as the resurrection), and ultimately casting doubt on God’s ability to recreate a new, perfect earth.

 Many might think that I’m being too hard on evolutionary theory.
 After all, doesn’t science support it?
 I have three responses.
 First, the Word of God is my foundation.
 The very short section of the Bible that God wrote with His own finger includes this comment: “Remember the Sabbath day, to keep it holy… For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the Sabbath day, and hallowed it” (Exodus 20: 8, 11).
 Exodus also records the belligerent rebellion of a man who collected sticks on the Sabbath immediately thereafter and was stoned.
 This should make it exceedingly clear to us that God was referring to literal days.